mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 For the last prerequisities above, *Connection endpoint in VSTS to your OpenShift Kubernetes cluster*, here are the steps to achieve this:
 - On your local machine, install the [OpenShift command line interface (CLI)](https://docs.openshift.com/container-platform/3.9/cli_reference/get_started_cli.html)
-- Run `oc login <server-url>`, provide either a token or your username/password
+- Run `oc login <server-url>`, and provide either a token or your username/password
 - Get the associated kube config file: `cat ~.kube/config` and keep the entire content, especially the one regarding this specific cluster if you have more than one.
 - Go to to your VSTS project and navigate to your `/_admin/_services` page.
 There, add a new "Kubernetes service endpoint" filling out the `Server URL field` and the `KubeConfig`.
 You need also to enable the `Accept Untrusted Certificates` checkbox.
+  - *Important remark: by default this token will be valid for 24h, so you will have to repeat these 3 previous commands then.*
 - If you try out the "Verify connection" action you will get an error, ignore it, and click on the `OK` button

 Variables: